Special Habitat Areas

 Out of this destruction, however, a silver lining emerged.
 Without having spent any funds on construction, the impact of the storms gave us an opportunity to meet with our engineers and designers to re-think our strategy.
 The consensus: if we wanted a stable, functional pond, it could not be in the present location.
 The development upstream in the Pidcock Creek watershed all but guaranteed future flooding events would continue to ravage any new pond we attempted to build there.
 A new site was required.

 Last year, with the approval and guidance of the USDA Natural Resources Conservation Service, our Property Committee excavated the pond and restored the water flow.
 We then removed invasive species such as wineberry (Rubus phoenicolasius) and lesser celandine (Ficaria verna) that had encroached on the pond.
 We also pruned back or thinned out native species that had become too aggressive and were blocking out some sunlight.
 Finally, we replanted the pond area with plants that we had rescued from the old pond—royal fern (Osmunda regalis) and winged monkeyflower (Mimulus alatus)—and a dozen other species of local provenance totaling more than 350 plants that we purchased from Aquascapes Unlimited of Pipersville, PA.
-Among them are such favorites as marsh marigold (Caltha palustris) and cardinal flower (Lobelia cardinalis), as well as a special population of a rare, native shooting star hybrid (Primula hybrid) from Franklin County that feature attractive purple/pink flowers.
+Among them are such favorites as marsh marigold (Caltha palustris) and cardinal flower (Lobelia cardinalis).
+A special population of a rare, native shooting star hybrid (Primula hybrid) from Franklin County that feature attractive purple/pink flowers were also planted by the pond.

 The plants will grow this year and, by next year, the pond and its plants will once again represent an established ecosystem.
 That is good news for visitors—both humans and the plethora of birds, amphibians (wood and green frogs, American toads) and insects (dragonflies and damselflies) drawn to such environments.